nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 ### `addVendor` - adds a vendor into list of vendors being tracked by system

-Adds a vendor to be tracked by the system.
-The enteries are used to form a list of summarised vendors. is booted up.
+- Adds a vendor to be tracked by the system.
+The enteries are used to form a list of summarised vendors.
+- The vendor's name is not case-sensitive, meaning 'Pfizer' and 'pfizer' are treated as the same.

 Format: